Albert-Libra/Guiding-Center-Simulation/guiding_center_solver/doc/simple_harmonic_wave.md

 E_\varphi = E_0\cos(m\varphi-\omega t)\sin(n\theta)\exp\left(-(\frac{\ln(L/L_0)}{L_w})^2\right)
 ```

 where $m$ and $n$ are integers.
 In MHD wave, the parallel component $E_\mu=0$.
+The expression $\sin(n\theta)$ is a simple form of field-aligned standing wave.
+It should be noted that this form is only proper for large $L$ value.

 According to the Maxwell's Equations, the radial component should satisfy:

 ```math
 \frac{\partial E_\varphi}{h_\varphi\partial\varphi}+\frac{\partial E_L}{h_L\partial L}=0\\